diskerror/EFI/README.md

   * VirtualSMC.kext

 # Results
-Everything works with Big Sur 11.2.3, including Adobe Lightroom Classic, though boot time is very long.
+Everything works with Big Sur 11.2.3, including Adobe Lightroom Classic.
 Bluetooth is not fully tested.
 Nothing is over-clocked.
 The system does *not* recognize the Apple Watch for unlocking.

 # License
 This project is a combination of others' licenses.
 See those projects for licensing.